protolambda/eth2.0-ssz/specs/merkleization/merkle_proofs.md

 ## Accumulator

 Merkle trees are a type of cryptographic accumulator, and a root is a binding vector commitment to a set of contents.
 I.e. the position of the contents is also committed, not just inclusion.
+Changing the position of any of the contents would change the Merkle root.

 Membership of a leaf value, at a specific position, can be proven with witness data: a set of hashes along the way to the root of the tree, taking `O(log(N))` space and computation for a proof, as opposed to `N` for providing the full data.